ProgramCpp/okotron/ADR/LOB.md

 - if the user is paying with another token, the direction of the from-token price doesnt matter.
 // Wow, this brings out a unique use case where user can trade an unfavorable token for a favorable token at a favorable price, both at once!
 But only downside of no limits for the payable token. better yet, user can place a buy limit order and a sell limit order
 - user can always choose to use USDT/ USDC for trades for a stable conventional limit order trades
+- for simplicity, only the exact price match is considered. redis support range queries. this can be handled in the next milestone

 Implementation: A classic case of a task scheduler. instead of time, you act on price! even simpler, a callback to execute ALL trade transactions at a given limit price.
 - save a list of orders for limit prices in redis